 If you have never smoked meat before, you might wonder what all the buzz is about.
-To put it simply, this type of cooking uses smoke to tenderize the fibers found inside of the meat.
-Using a controlled temperature for several hours inside of a smoker, the meat becomes cook and fall-off-the-bone with a flavor that’s truly unmatched.
+To put it simply, this type of cooking uses smoke to tenderize the fibers found inside the meat.
+Using a controlled temperature for several hours inside a smoker, the meat becomes cook and fall-off-the-bone with a flavor that’s truly unmatched.

 While you may be able to barbecue a piece of chicken and as little as 10 minutes, smoking may require upwards of an hour or two.
 The reason for this is the temperature that is being used to cook the meat.
 This slow cooking time ensures the meat will fall apart in your hands and have a decadent taste.